Investigative Framework

 Review whether baseline load has shifted and which layers remain active.

 You don't need to guess your next move.
+Pick a starting point that fits your bandwidth today.

 Educational pattern exploration, not medical advice.